Ultimate Guide To WordPress RSS

 Display Full Text Or Summary Of Posts In Your RSS Feed

-The other setting in the Reading Settings section that affects your feeds is whether to display your posts as full text, or a summary …
+Another setting in the Reading Settings section that affects your feeds is whether to display posts as full text, or just a summary …

-WordPress Settings - Reading Settings - Display 'Full Text' or 'Summary' for articles in your feed
+WordPress Reading Settings - Display 'Full Text' or 'Summary' for each article in your RSS feed

-Post excerpts can affect how your feed content will appear
+Post excerpts affect how content in feeds appear

-We have written a detailed tutorial about WordPress Post excerpts here:
+We have created a detailed tutorial on WordPress Post excerpts here:

 View The Content Of Your RSS Feeds

-As mentioned previously, all you have to do to view the content of a feed is to copy the feed’s URL and paste it into an application that translates feeds into readable content for humans.
+As mentioned previously, all you have to do to view a feed’s content is to copy the feed’s URL to your clipboard and paste it into an application that can read and translate feeds into readable content for humans.

 Let’s show you how this works.

-(Search for a ’subscribe to feed’ button.
+(Search for a ’subscribe to feed’ button or link.
 Image source: YourCoffeeGuru.com)

 Next, copy the feed URL to your clipboard …

-(Paste the feed URL into a feedreader to view the feed content.
-Image Source: http://feedreader.com/online)
+(Paste your URL of your feed into a feed reader to view the content.
+Image: Feedreader.com)

-Like feedreaders, WordPress has the ability to process XML/RSS feeds.
+Like feed readers, WordPress has the ability to process XML/RSS feeds and convert these into content that is readable by humans.

-As mentioned earlier, no matter what industry you are part of, you could easily add to your site the latest content from an industry-related government department or authoritative site in your industry by simply adding their feed.
+As mentioned earlier, no matter what industry you are in, you could display on your site the latest news from an industry-related government department or authoritative site in your industry by simply adding their RSS feed.
 You can easily display a range of information on your WordPress site like news, Facebook updates, or content from thousands of sites using the WordPress RSS widget.

-(Let’s add content from an RSS feed to the WordPress sidebar area)
+(Let’s add content from an RSS feed to the WordPress sidebar)

-copy the RSS feed URL from a website containing content that you want to display on your site …
+First, Find a website that publishes content that you want to display on your site and copy its RSS feed URL …

 RSS Widget

 Refresh your browser.
-The content will now display on your sidebar (or wherever you have placed the RSS widget) …
+The content can now be seen in your sidebar …

 (RSS Widget)